alastairzotos/create-query/README.md

     request,  // (id: string) => Promise<Customer>
     status,   // 'fetching' | 'success' | 'error' | undefined
     value,    // Customer | null
-    error     // any | undefined
+    error,    // any | undefined
+    clear,    // () => void
   } = useFetchCustomer();

   useEffect(() => {
-    request(customerId);
+    // Fetch a new customer when the ID changes request(customerId);

+    // Or clear the state when the customer ID changes clear();
   }, [customerId]);

   return (